How to shop for dental care

-It’s important, so we’ll say it one more time: your health insurance probably doesn’t cover dental care.
+It’s important, so we’ll say it one more time: Your health insurance probably doesn’t cover dental care.

-Regardless of why health insurance doesn’t require dental care, the fact is that it doesn’t.
 You can find dental plans on marketplaces like Healthcare.gov, but you won’t necessarily get the consumer protections that Obamacare put in place, like guaranteed coverage and out-of-pocket maximums.
 That’s why it’s important to look closely at your other options and make sure you’re getting a good deal.

 As mentioned, you can shop for dental insurance on insurance marketplaces like Healthcare.gov as either a standalone policy or as part of a health insurance policy.
 In 2014 less than 1% of Healthcare.gov plans were estimated to include dental benefits for adults, so you’ll likely have more luck paying for a separate plan.

 Most dental plans offer "100-80-50" coverage.
 That means that the plan covers 100% of the cost of routine care (like your regular cleanings), 80% of the cost of basic dental work like root canals and fillings, and 50% of the cost for advanced procedures like crowns.

 Because you don’t get consumer protections like you do with health insurance, make sure you know what your plan covers.